llvm/llvm-project/libcxx/docs/TestingLibcxx.rst

      - Same as ``FOO.pass.cpp``, but for Objective-C++.

    * - ``FOO.compile.pass.cpp``
      - Checks whether the C++ code in the file compiles successfully.
+In general, prefer `compile` tests over `verify` tests, subject to the specific recommendations, below, for when to write `verify` tests.
    * - ``FOO.compile.pass.mm``
      - Same as ``FOO.compile.pass.cpp``, but for Objective-C++.
    * - ``FOO.compile.fail.cpp``